SSWConsulting/SSW.Rules.Content/rules/turn-emails-into-work-items/rule.md

 ---
 type: rule
 archivedreason:
-title: Do you turn an email into an Azure DevOps Work Item before starting work?
+title: Do you turn an email into a work item before starting work?
 guid: 98d88bcd-85a4-4b7a-8612-2affd49021d5
 uri: turn-emails-into-work-items
 created: 2013-06-27T18:28:23.0000000Z